soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 - **Step 4 (required)** - [Set up a supervision policy](configure-supervision-policies.md#setupsuper)

-    You'll create supervision policies in the Security & Compliance Center.
+    You'll create supervision policies in the Compliance Center.
 These policies define which communications are subject to review in your organization and specifies who should perform reviews.
 Communications include email and Microsoft Teams communications, as well as 3rd-party platform communications (such as Facebook, Twitter, etc.)

 - **Step 5 - (optional)** [Test your new supervision policy](configure-supervision-policies.md#TestPolicy)